react-boilerplate/react-boilerplate/README.md

 ## Features

-- Using [**react-transform-hmr**](https://github.com/gaearon/react-transform-hmr), your changes in the CSS and JS get reflected in the app instantly without refreshing the page.
-That means that the **current application state persists** even when you change something in the underlying code!
-For a very good explanation and demo watch Dan Abramov himself [talking about it at react-europe](https://www.youtube.com/watch?v=xsSnOQynTHs).
+- **Instant feedback** Enjoy the best DX and code your app at the speed of thought!
+Your saved changes to the CSS and JS are reflected instantaneously without refreshing the page.
+Preserve application state even when you update something in the underlying code!

-- [**Redux**](https://github.com/gaearon/redux) is a much better implementation of a flux–like, unidirectional data flow.
-Redux makes actions composable, reduces the boilerplate code and makes hot–reloading possible in the first place.
-For a good overview of redux check out the talk linked above or the [official documentation](https://gaearon.github.io/redux/)!

-- [**PostCSS**](https://github.com/postcss/postcss) is like Sass, but modular and capable of much more.
-Using an array of plugins, we automatically prefix our CSS with the necessary vendor prefixes, are able to use as-of-yet-unreleased CSS4 features (variables, custom media queries,...) and much more awesome things.

-- [**CSS Modules**](https://github.com/css-modules/css-modules) make our styles component specific.
-When building our application, all class names are scoped and become completely unique to the component.
-This means the end of global CSS and `!important` rules, and the beginning of a new era of CSS.

-- [**Karma**](https://github.com/karma-runner/karma) in combination with [**Mocha**](https://github.com/mochajs/mocha) verify that our application is working exactly how it should without us lifting a single finger.
-Congratulations, you just won a First Class ticket to world domination, fasten your seat belt please!

-- [**react-router**](https://github.com/rackt/react-router) is used for routing in this boilerplate.
-Since the URL the user is visiting is in reality a part of the application state, we use [**react-router-redux**](https://github.com/rackt/react-router-redux) to bind the current route to our application state.

-- [**ServiceWorker**](http://www.html5rocks.com/en/tutorials/service-worker/introduction/) and [**AppCache**](http://www.html5rocks.com/en/tutorials/appcache/beginner/) make it possible to use your application offline.
-As soon as the website has been opened once, it is cached and available without a network connection. [**`manifest.json`**](https://developer.chrome.com/multidevice/android/installtohomescreen) makes it so users can add the website to the homescreen and use it like a native app!
+- **Predictable state management** with unidirectional data flow and time travel debugging.

+- **Next generation JavaScript** use string templating, object destructuring, arrow functions, JSX syntax and more, today.

+- **Next generation CSS**.
+Write composable CSS that's co-located with your components for complete modularity.
+Unique generated class names keep the  specificity low while eliminating clashes.
+Ship only the styles that are on the page for the best performance.

+- **Industry-standard routing** It's natural to think of your site as a series of loosely-coupled mini applications: routing makes this possible.

+- **Offline-first** The next frontier in performant web apps: availability without a network connection as soon as the website has been loaded once.

+But wait... there's more!

+  - **Built-in unit testing** the only way to guarantee code quality
+  - **Native web app** functionality: your app's new home is the homescreen
+  - **The fastest fonts** say goodbye to vacant text

+**Coming soon!** render server-side for the most performant, accessible user experience possible.

 ## Documentation